Daniiarz/wg_forge_mq_task/README.md

   "timestamp": "1733752033"
 }
 ```
-Your part in this scenario is to create a consumer that will listen to the weather data queue
+Your task is to create a consumer that listens to the weather data queue and monitors temperatures for Vilnius.
-and monitor the temperature, specifically Vilnius.
-If the temperature in Vilnius goes above 31 degrees,
-you need to send an alert message to notify Vilnius citizens about the heatwave.
-Message that
-you will send should be exactly the same that you received from the weather data queue.
-Another queue will contain results
+If the temperature exceeds 31°C, send an alert message identical to the one received from the queue to notify
-of notifications that were sent to the citizens, if you sent correct message to the citizens, you will receive
+citizens about the heatwave.

-a piece of a key string that you need to obtain.
-Just as an advice, do not send all the messages to alerts queue,  this
+A results queue will return pieces of a key string for correct alerts.
+Avoid sending all messages to the alerts queue,
-way you will get 100k long string that won't be correct.
+as this will generate a 100k-long invalid string.

 Example of the message that you will receive in the results queue:
 ```
 {